 Professor Dallan Flake joined the ONU Law faculty in 2016.
 He writes on topics related to labor and employment law, focusing on religious discrimination in the workplace and initiatives to increase ex-offender employment.
 His most recent research project addressed how the law can encourage employers and employees to work together in assessing whether an employee's religious beliefs can be reasonably accommodated.
 His work has appeared in numerous top journals, including the Boston College Law Review, Iowa Law Review, Minnesota Law Review, Ohio State Law Journal, University of Pennsylvania Law Review, Washington University Law Review, and Wisconsin Law Review.
 He has also published in several leading sociology journals.

-Flake teaches Civil Procedure I and II, Conflict of Laws, Evidence, and Advanced Legal Analysis, and a Labor and Employment Law Practicum.
+Flake teaches Civil Procedure I and II, Conflict of Laws, Evidence, Advanced Legal Analysis, and a Labor and Employment Law Practicum.

 JD, University of Michigan Law School